About the ExxonMobil Dental Plan

-Notice: The Dental Plan is an excepted benefit under PPACA and is not minimum essential coverage.
+Notice: The Dental Plan is an excepted benefit under Patient Protection Affordable Care Act (PPACA) and is not minimum essential coverage.
 Since it is not minimum essential coverage, you may not treat it as required coverage when filing your U.S. Federal Income Tax return.

 Applicability to represented employees is governed by collective bargaining agreements and any local bargaining requirements.